TERMS AND CONDITIONS

 1.6 Types of paid account which are currently on offer are:

-1.7 With the full access account, you can manage up to 1500 participants in Sessions and an unlimited number of projects.
+1.7 With the Starter plan, you will have access to the basic functionality of Vevox to get you started and can manage up to 250 participants in Sessions and an unlimited number of projects.

 2. User subscriptions